xjtuiair-cag/Matterhorn/docs/en_us/util/1_plotter.md

 ### Parameters

-`data (np.ndarray | torch.Tensor)`: Data to be printed (can be a 2D, 3D, or 4D event tensor, or a 2 or 3 column event sequence).
+`data (np.ndarray | torch.Tensor)`: Data to be printed (can be a 2D, 3D, or 4D spike train, or a 2 or 3 column event sequence).

 `shape (Iterable)`: If the data to be printed is an event sequence, specify its size.
 For example, if the shape of the event sequence is `[N, 3]`, then specify the sizes of the 3 columns respectively.